vseloved/rutils/docs/tutorial.md

 The tree utilities, mostly, automate list-based trees iteration.

-`dotree`/`maptree` and `doleaves`/`mapleaves` allows to iterate the tree by subtrees or just the leaves in do- and map-styles: i.e. map will also produce an alterted copy of the iterated list.
+`dotree`/`maptree` and `doleaves`/`mapleaves` allow iterating the tree by subtrees or just the leaves in do- and map-styles: i.e. map will also produce an altered copy of the iterated list.

 ```
 RTL-USER> (dotree (subtree '(1 (2 3) (4 (5 6))))